louisvillemetro-innovation/Dockless-Open-Data/README.md

 Effectively, this means each point could be up to 1,600+ meters away from its actual location, while the integrity of the data is still reasonably maintained for analysis.

 -image here-

+### Interactive Map

+Take a look at this data sample and 4 different layers on an [interactive map](https://cdolabs.carto.com/u/cdolabs-admin/viz/fd80e015-4319-4937-b350-545e4095f40c).

 ## Data Processing